Brent Weedman

-Brent Weedman (born February 10, 1984) is a retired American mixed martial artist who has competed in Bellator's Welterweight division.
+Brent Weedman (born February 10, 1984) is an American retired mixed martial artist who has competed in Bellator's Welterweight division.
 He has competed in several Bellator Tournaments, including the: Bellator Season Four Welterweight Tournament, Bellator Season 5 Welterweight Tournament, and the Bellator Season 6 Lightweight Tournament.
-He is married to fellow Brazilian ju jitsu player, Emily Weedman.
+He is married to fellow Brazilian jiu-jitsu player, Emily Weedman.

 Background

 Weedman is from Louisville, Kentucky and began his formal training in the martial arts when he was four years old.
 Weedman's father, who was a police officer and a longtime martial artist himself, also ran a martial arts school.
 In addition to full-contact karate, Weedman began competitive judo when he was eight years old and also played football and soccer.

 Mixed martial arts career

 Early career

 Weedman's professional career began in 2005.
 Making his debut in the HOOKnSHOOT promotion, Weedman finished his first fight with a draw after two rounds.
 Weedman later racked up two successive victories in the promotion before meeting future UFC veteran Gray Maynard.
 Weedman lost via unanimous decision, which gave Maynard his entry onto The Ultimate Fighter 5.

 After a further win via TKO, Weedman was ranked as the number one 183 lb fighter in the Shooto rankings, despite him never competing in the Shooto organisation.
 Amongst his next fights were losses to Dan Hornbuckle via triangle choke and Anthony Lapsley via TKO due to a cut over his right eye.

 In May 2008, with his record at 8–5–1, Weedman faced Douglas Lima for the AFL welterweight title.
 Weedman was reportedly brought in to the fight to showcase Lima's skills, as Weedman was expected to be an easy fight.
 Weedman threatened early on with a triangle choke which was unsuccessful.
 Late in the second round, Weedman again caught Lima in a triangle choke, but transitioned to an armbar, which forced Lima to submit, giving Weedman the title.
 He would go on to say "They brought me in because Douglas Lima would make a great champ for them.
 Now, it's my turn to step up.
 I feel good about the fact that I did a one-fight deal with them.
 We're going to talk a multi-fight contract now."
 Weedman was scheduled to defend the belt at AFL's first ever pay-per-view, though the bout failed to transpire and Weedman never fought for the promotion again.